Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

+\Cref{lemma:sos-symmetric-matrix} guarantees that these matrices are homogeneous and SOS.
+Since~\cref{e:augmented-putinar-decomposition-3} clearly holds also for $x = 0$, it is the desired chordal SOS decomposition of $P$.

-In this paper, we have proved three decomposition theorems for positive semidefinite polynomial matrices with chordal sparsity (\cref{th:weighted-chordal-decomposition,,th:chordal-decomposition-even-matrices,th:sparse-putinar}), which extend in a nontrivial way a classical chordal decomposition result for sparse numeric matrices~\cite{agler1988positive}.
-We have also demonstrated that a na\"ive adaptation of this classical result to sparse polynomial matrices fails (\cref{th:failure-basic-decomposition}).
+We have proven SOS decomposition theorems for positive semidefinite polynomial matrices with chordal sparsity (\cref{th:weighted-chordal-decomposition,,th:sparse-reznick-homog,,th:sparse-reznick,,th:sparse-putinar-vasilescu-homog,,th:sparse-putinar-vasilescu,,th:sparse-putinar}), which can be viewed as sparsity-exploiting versions of the Hilbert--Artin, Reznick, Putinar, and Putinar--Vasilescu Positivstellens\"atze for polynomial matrices.
+Our theorems extend in a nontrivial way a classical chordal decomposition result for sparse numeric matrices~\cite{agler1988positive}, and we have shown that a na\"ive adaptation of this classical result to sparse polynomial matrices fails (\cref{th:failure-basic-decomposition}).